Seborrhea in Cats

 Primary seborrhea is a genetic condition, and is rare.
 It is seen mostly in Persian cats.

-Secondary (acquired) seborrhea is more common, and occurs as a symptom of another underlying disease, such as:
+Secondary (acquired) seborrhea is more common, and occurs as a symptom of another underlying disease.

 Physical examination reveals initial symptoms of seborrhea.
 Diagnostics to rule out underlying causes may include blood work, skin scraping to check for external parasites, skin cytology to identify bacterial or fungal causes, skin culture, biopsy, allergy testing, and a therapeutic trial with flea control.